Artoria Gibbons: Early life

-She was born Anna Mae Burlingston in Linwood, Wisconsin in 1893 to Gunder Asbjørnsen Huseland, a Norwegian immigrant from Fjære who had emigrated to the USA in 1882 and had taken the name Frank Burlington, and Amma Mabel Mason.
+She was born Anna Mae Burlingston in Linwood, Wisconsin in 1893 to Gunder Asbjørnsen Huseland, a Norwegian immigrant from Fjære Municipality who had emigrated to the USA in 1882 and had taken the name Frank Burlington, and Amma Mabel Mason.
 Gibbons had at least one brother and six sisters.
 Her father was a farmer, but in 1906 the family moved to a homestead on Aladdin mountain in Washington state.
 The following year, her father died from typhoid fever after drinking from contaminated water.

 To help support the family, Burlingston and two of her sisters found work as domestic servants in Spokane, Washington.
 This was where Burlingston would met the 33-year old tattoo artist Charles “Red” Gibbons^{} at a department store café; he was working in an arcade and had been tattooing professionally for a number of years in the American Traditional style.

-They married in Spokane in 1912, and would go on that have a daughter.
+They married in Spokane in 1912, and would go on to have a daughter.